maxwolf621/OauthUser/Oauth2 Protocol Flow.md

 ## With @EnableGlobalMethodSecurity

 ### `securedEnabled`
-It protects the controller/service layer
+It protects the `controller/service` layer with Authorities
 ```java
 // ADMIN can access getAllUsers
 @Secured("ROLE_ADMIN")